ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Experiments

 \subsection{Experimental setup}

-\paragraph{Dataset.} We perform all experiments on the test splits of AttackViz, derived from PlotQA and ChartQA.
+\paragraph{Dataset.} We perform all experiments on the test splits of AttackViz, derived from PlotQA, ChartQA, and ChartX.
 We evaluate both in-domain and cross-domain generalization.
-In the in-domain setting, demonstrations and test instances come from the same source dataset (PlotQA).
-In the cross-domain setting, demonstrations are selected from the PlotQA train split while test instances come from ChartQA.
-For each test instance, the Demonstration Selection module retrieves the most relevant training examples to use as demonstrations.
+In the in-domain setting, demonstrations and test instances come from PlotQA.
+In the cross-domain setting, demonstrations are selected from the PlotQA train split, while test instances are drawn from ChartQA and ChartX.
+For each test instance, the Demonstration Selection module retrieves the most relevant training examples as demonstrations.